 Don’t Let Heat Escape

 And while we’re on the topic of trapping the heat, don’t forget about common spots where heat loves to escape your house.
 Open windows and doors are an obvious source of heat loss, but there are more subtle areas where we’re losing heat as well.
 Use draft stoppers under doors that lead outside and look out for the secret power bill killer: leaky windows.
+Passive houses offer a great means to preventing heat from escaping from the home (talk to a Tauranga builder about this).

 Make the Most of your Heat Pump